 Table of Comparison: React vs Ember

 What is React js?

 Simply put, React is an open-source library framework.
 It builds performant user interfaces – an out-of-the-box tool to create the presentation layer of mobile and single-page applications.

 Market Share Comparison– React vs Ember

-According to the 2018 State of Developer ecosystem survey, React is used regularly by the developers at 60%.
-Also, React features in the ‘Most Loved Frameworks of StackoverFlow 2019’, which is almost 74% along with featuring as `topmost wanted frameworks` by StackoverFlow at 21.5 percent.
+According to the State of Developer Ecosystem 2021, React is used regularly by the developers at 49%.
+Also, React features in the ‘Most Loved Frameworks of StackoverFlow 2021’, which is almost 69.28% along with featuring as `topmost wanted frameworks` desired by one in four developers by StackoverFlow